Condover: Parish church

 The Church of England parish church of SS Andrew and Mary dates from the 12th century and is cruciform.
 The late Norman windows have keeled nook-shafts and waterleaf capitals, resting on a continuous string course.
 The church is built of finely grained local pink sandstone, quarried at Berriewood, with some recycled Roman stones, presumably robbed from a local derelict farmhouse or villa.

-The replacement nave dates from 1664 after the rebuilding of the crossing tower, which collapsed in 1660 also destroying the northern aisle.
+The replacement nave dates from 1664 after the rebuilding of the crossing tower, which collapsed on 22 November 1660 also destroying the northern aisle.
 A master mason called John Orum cut his initials (reading apparently "I.O.") into the northern jamb of the double-chamfered tower arch in 1664.
 The three-stage western tower was added in 1678 but has a medieval appearance.
 The chancel was rebuilt in 1868 by Lord of the Manor, Reginald Cholmondeley of Condover Hall who also added the northern family chapel, which contains a range of monuments, earliest of which is the memorial (dated 1641), with kneeling figures, of Judge Owen, his son Sir Roger, daughter Jane Norton. and her husband Bonham Norton.

 The northern porch, south vestry together with battlements and buttresses to the nave were built during an 1878 restoration by Fairfax Blomfield Wade-Palmer.
 Stained-glass windows were added in 1868, in 1881 and latterly in 1905 with a four pane Infancy of Christ by J.H.
 Powell.

-The churchyard contains one of the finest collections of church monuments in Shropshire, the earliest from the 16th century.
-Most of these monuments and family tombs date from the 18th and 19th centuries.
-Many of the sculptures and monuments are listed.
+The church contains one of the finest collections of church monuments in Shropshire, the earliest from the 16th century.
+Most of the churchyard monuments and family tombs date from the 18th and 19th centuries and many of the sculptures and monuments are listed.

 There are a few war-related memorials: